alinac16/JSONParser/README.md

 ## Outputs

 The details that this app looks for are the following keys:
-Name of patient:\n
+Name of patient:
-Organization name:\n
+Organization name:
 Gender:\n
 Number of conditions they have:\n
 List of all conditions:\n